Transformers: The Ride – 3D: Ride

-Evac then rotates to another section where Megatron then appears, reaching out for Evac.
-He is then foiled by Optimus who jumps from out of view, tackling Megatron and holding him on the edge of a building, and that's when Evac charges towards Megatron and forces the AllSpark into Megatron's chest causing both to freefall to the ground when Megatron grabs Evac.
+Evac then rotates to another section where Megatron appears, reaching out for Evac and telling him and the riders to beg for mercy.
+He is then foiled by Optimus, who jumps from out of view in the attraction, tackling Megatron and holding him on the edge of a building, and that's when Evac charges towards Megatron and forces the AllSpark into Megatron's chest, causing both to freefall to the ground when Megatron grabs Evac.
 Bumblebee then saves Evac from destruction while playing James Brown's "I Feel Good" at the verse 'I got you.'
-Optimus Prime then reports Evac in and acknowledges him on the success of the mission.
-The last thing guests see before disembarking is the twisted wreckage of Megatron stuck in the ceiling near the exit.
+Optimus Prime then reports Evac and the riders in and acknowledges him for the success of the mission that their bravery save the planet, and congratulates them as he calls them "freedom fighters".
+The last thing guests see before disembarking at the base is the twisted wreckage of Megatron stuck in the ceiling near the exit.

 Exit and Transformers Supply Vault

 Transformers Supply Vault at Universal Studios Singapore.

 Once the ride is complete, riders dismount the Evac vehicle at the unload station.
 Upon exiting the ride, guests are greeted with the Transformers Supply Vault gift store, which sells items from the Transformers film franchise, Transformers: The Ride – 3D merchandise and a variety of Transformers toys, including a toy of Evac exclusive to the ride.